A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Objective function for DaBNO and its asymptotics

+The inner expectation in (\ref{objfunction}) is taken with respect to distribution of $\BFu$ and the outer expectation is taken against the posterior distribution of $\BFP$} to capture the finite data uncertainty.
+We note here that if $\BFP$ is chosen from a parametric family, the DaBNO formulation reduces to \eqref{objectivefunction}.

-The Dirichlet process is a family of stochastic processes whose realizations are probability distributions.
-The Dirichlet process prior can be parametrized by the concentration parameter $\alpha$ and the base distribution $\bm{P}_0$, and is then denoted by $DP(\alpha, \bm{P}_0)$.
-The base distribution $\bm{P}_0$ is a distribution that can be thought of as a prior guess for $\bm{P}^c$.
-It is the mean value of the Dirichlet process, which draws distributions ``around'' it.
-The parameter $\alpha$ controls how tightly concentrated the prior is around $\bm{P}_0$.
-The larger the concentration parameter, the more concentrated the prior is around $\bm{P}_0$.
-Therefore, high values of $\alpha$ imply high confidence in $\bm{P}_0$ and a low $\alpha$ represents a vague belief.
-The concentration parameter $\alpha$ can be thought of as the number of ``initial'' data points to obtain $\bm{P}_0$.
-Given the real world data $\bm{\xi}_1,...,\bm{\xi}_n\sim \bm{P}^c$ and the chosen Dirichlet process $DP(\alpha,\bm{P}_0)$ as the prior, we can derive the posterior distribution, which is also a Dirichlet process: where $\delta$ is the Dirac delta measure
+Denote the real world data set by $\BFD_s= \{\BFu_1, \cdots, \BFu_s\}$ where the data points are identically and independently distributed with $\BFP^c$.
+From a Bayesian perspective, the unknown $\BFP^c$ is modeled as a random distribution, denoted by $\BFP$, with a prior $\BFpi_0(\BFP)$.
+This prior represents our initial belief and knowledge about $\BFP^c$.
+It will be updated after observing the data set $\BFD_s$ to obtain the posterior $\BFpi(\BFP|\BFD_s)$.
+If no initial knowledge is available, non-informative priors can be used.
+In this paper, we assume non-informative priors and propose to use the conjugate Dirichlet process prior \citep{ferguson1973bayesian}, a popular prior for nonparametric modeling.
+The Dirichlet process (DP) is a family of stochastic processes whose realizations are probability distributions.
+It can be denoted as $DP(\alpha,\BFP^0)$ where {$\alpha$ is the concentration parameter and $\BFP^0$ is the base distribution}.
+The base distribution $\BFP^0$ {can be thought of as a guess for $\BFP^c$.} It is the mean value of the Dirichlet prior, which draws distributions ``around'' it. {High values of $\alpha$ imply high confidence in $\BFP^0$} and the prior is more concentrated around $\BFP^0$.
+Given $\BFu_1,...,\BFu_s\sim \BFP^c$ and the prior $DP(\alpha,\BFP^0)$, the posterior is also a Dirichlet process: where $\delta$ is the Dirac delta measure